andre-ls/dactory/Field_Specifications/Materials/Manufacturer.md

 - Field Name: Manufacturer
 - Parent Table: Materials
 - Shared By:
 - Description: Name of the Manufacturer of the Material.
-This field is important since some Materials are not supplied directly by the Facturer.
+It should be used as additional reference of the Material when ordering from the Supplier.

 ## Physical Elements